 Boschius’s Ars Symbolica

-The common pieces of everyday reality represented in Ars Symbolica do not possess the evocative properties of the elaborate fantasies in the drawings of Alciati or Cartari, where the elegant and imaginative graphic part, in itself, was planned to be much more explanatory than the caption.
+The common pieces of everyday reality represented in Ars Symbolica do not possess the evocative properties of the elaborate fantasies in the drawings of Alciati, Ripa, or Cartari, where the elegant and imaginative graphic part, in itself, was planned to be much more explanatory than the caption.
 The true core of wisdom in Jacob Bosch’s work lies in the essentiality, conciseness, and precision of the written text, whether it consists of simple titles, mottos, or aphorisms.
 These succint rules do not benevolently accompany the reader to understanding, but require refined erudition in order to be inserted into a complete message.
 Proof of this is the fact that some images were deliberately omitted by the author, who instead provided a numbered motto in the list of aphorisms.
 Would the design have been too complex, or was Boschius aware that readers, in general, tend to follow images in a mesmeric way?

-Geometric Figures:
+Other Geometric Figures:

 • Cubes and Parallelepipeds